practicalli/spacemacs/why-spacemacs/structural-editing.md

 > Read the [Structural editing section]({{book.url}}/structural-editing/) for a detailed guide to using Lisp mode, Smartparens, Paredit and Evil mode to manage your Clojure (and elsip) code.

-## Smartparents For Writing Structural Text
+## Smartparens For Writing Structural Text

 Spacemacs uses [smartparens](https://github.com/Fuco1/smartparens) to help you write structural code really fast and also move expressions around.
 Smartparens is a newer implementation of the classic _paredit_ package.